dayofai/dayof/context/frontend/product-panel/product-panel-spec-working.md

 - All notices from `state.{axis}.reasons[]` + `state.reasonTexts{}`
 - No hardcoded copy in client logic
-- Severity by axis: access/temporal=info, admin=warning, inventory=neutral
+- Severity by axis: gating/temporal=info, admin=warning, availability=neutral

 ---